Barandis/kessel/src/docs/guide/operation.md

 Finally, there is [`formatErrors`](../tools/formaterrors.md).
 This takes a failed reply and returns a detailed error message; it's the same error message that both `run` and `failure` use.
 Using `formatErrors` grants you access to more options, including the ability to send a custom formatting function in case you want something different out of the error messages.
 (See [`Formatter`](../types/formatter.md) for information about what that function has to look like.)

 So that's a pretty deep dive into parser internals, but at this point we've done nothing more than parse a single letter off the front of a string.
 Let's face it, that's not very useful.
 In the next chapter, we'll start to address that.

+[^jsencode]: JavaScript implementations can choose their encoding, as long as how it *acts* conforms to the spec.
+And that spec mandates something that is a weird amalgam of UCS-2 and UTF-16; it's not quite UCS-2 because it has four-byte characters through pairs of two-byte code points called *surrogate pairs*, but it isn't quite UTF-16 because it allows partial and reversed surrogate pairs.

+[^jsabcdef]: JavaScript would encode this same string as `<61 00 62 00 63 00 64 00 65 00 66 00>`.

+[^russian]: To show how UTF-8 works, here's the same sort of thing, except using the first six letters of the *Russian* (Cyrillic) alphabet:

+    ```
+    > const [ctxr, resr] = K.parse(K.letter, 'абвгде')
+    undefined
+    > ctxr.view.buffer
+    ArrayBuffer {
+      [Uint8Contents]: <d0 b0 d0 b1 d0 b2 d0 b3 d0 b4 d0 b5>,
+      byteLength: 12
+    }
+    ```

+    Twelve bytes to represent six characters; in UTF-8, Russian letters are two bytes long.

+    A JavaScript string with the same content would be encoded `<30 04 31 04 32 04 33 04 34 04 35 04>`.
+Even though these particular characters are the same length in both encodings, the encoding values are entirely different.

+[^byteindex]: Alright, *one* more thing about `index`: it is a *byte* index, not a *character* index.
+Let's see how it works in that Russian text again (this uses [`letterU`](../parsers/letteru.md) because `letter` only succeeds with ASCII letters).

+    ```
+    > K.parse(K.letterU, 'абвгде')
+    [
+      {
+        view: DataView { byteLength: 12, byteOffset: 0, buffer: [ArrayBuffer] },
+        index: 2
+      },
+      { status: 'ok', value: 'а' }
+    ]
+    ```

+    This time `index` is incremented by 2, because Russian letters are two bytes long.